deadlyvipers/dojo_rules/introduction.md

 Hi, this is my git tutorial from Code School.
-Python has been my favorite path so far but I look forward to exploring other Code School paths
+My favortie Code School path is Python.